keleshev/schema/README.rst

     Traceback (most recent call last):
     ...
-    SchemaError: Or(<type 'int'>, <type 'float'>) did not validate 'not int or float here' 'not int or float here' should be instance of <type 'float'>
+    SchemaError: Or(<type 'int'>, <type 'float'>) did not validate 'not int or float here' 'not int or float here' should be instance of 'float'

 Dictionaries
 ~~~~~~~~~~~~